shoui520/shoui520.github.io/docs/routine.md

 Now what you need to do is drag and drop an .SRT file onto a video.

-The asbplayer extension works with [zoro.to](https://zoro.to/).
+The asbplayer extension works with [zoro.to](https://zoro.to/watch/love-live-school-idol-project-1706?ep=22404).
 I recommend streaming from there.

+Before you start playing an episode, make sure you have this page open: [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/)

 When an episode starts playing, you can drag and drop an .SRT file onto it.

+The subtitles should load and work.

+English subtitles display at the same time, which can be bad or good depending on how you look at it.
+To disable English subtitles, click the CC icon on the video player controls and click Off.

-The subtitles should just work, and by using ++shift++ on a word, Yomichan should pop up with a dictionary definition.
+By using ++shift++ on a word, Yomichan should pop up with a dictionary definition.

 But there is a problem.
 The subtitle file for Love Live is horribly **out of sync**!